ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

 replicate on my local machine.***

 ## The solution
-ConJob provides as thin of a layer as possible on top of docker.
+ConJob provides as thin of a layer as possible on top of Docker.
 You tell it what image to run, optionally provide input to the job, then it returns to you any output.
 This also allows it to be used in a "serverless" capacity (with the understanding that there will be the usual overhead of starting a container for each request).

-If you must, you could say it's "docker as a service", but please don't :)
+If you must, you could say it's "Docker as a service", but please don't :)

 To reproduce a CI build failure locally, you'd simply run the same image with the same inputs.

 ## Using ConJob
 Getting started with ConJob is easy.
-Since those using ConJob are likely to be avid users of docker, the best way to run ConJob is:
+Since those using ConJob are likely to be avid users of Docker, the best way to run ConJob is:
 ```shell
 docker run -it \